goyaldhara/Student-Forum-with-Mental-health-discussion/README.md

 - Search Suggestion on platform to find questions
 - Question suggestion while addding question to prevent asking similar question
 - Updates can be shared with students regarding upcoming events, placements or exam
+- Admin Panel to help in moderation and sending updates to students

 ## Screenshot